MLB players vote to end lockout, salvaging 162-game season

 In the late stages, the level and rates of the luxury tax, designed as a break on spending, became the key to a deal.
 Players think that too low of a threshold and too high of a rate acts tantamount to a salary cap, which the union fought off with a 7 1/2-month strike in 1994-95.

-The agreement came after three days of shuttle negotiations between the MLB offices in midtown Manhattan and the players’ association headquarters, three blocks away.

-Despite hundreds of hours of threats and counter-threats, the sides are set to avoid regular-season games being canceled by labor conflict for the first time since the 1994-95 strike.
-Games originally announced as canceled by Manfred were changed to postponed, and MLB will modify the original schedule.
+Despite hundreds of hours of threats and counter-threats, the sides avoided regular-season games being canceled by labor conflict for the first time since the 1994-95 strike.

+“One of the good things about collective bargaining," Manfred said, “is it gives our players the ability to have input on what their workplace in the game is going to look like going forward, and they took full opportunity to provide that input during these negotiations.

+“It may be one of the best unions in America,” he added about the players association.

-The deal came at a cost, though, with years of public rancor again casting both owners and players as money obsessed.
-Spring training in Arizona and Florida was disrupted for the third straight year following two exhibition seasons altered by the coronavirus pandemic.
-Exhibition games had been scheduled to start Feb.
-26.
+The cost, though, was rancor that cast both owners and players as money obsessed.
+Spring training was disrupted for the third straight year following two exhibition seasons altered by the coronavirus pandemic.

 “People can go to the ballpark.
 That will help,” Cole said.
 “Maybe some people will go to the ballpark to tell us know how they feel negatively.
 That’s their right to do as well.
 I will say that nobody wants it to go this way.
 And some of the hurdles we’ve had to jump through over the last few weeks have not necessarily been ill will but just due process.